 You can check the Azure ad Join status with DSREGCMD /status.
 It is also a great method to determine if you have a Primary Refresh Token (PRT) available.

 Please make sure you configured the ou filtering/scope properly and Azure Ad connect synced successfully.
 You can start the delta synchronization also with PowerShell (like everything else, you can do it with PowerShell)

 If the device is not in the scope or the sync was not executed, you could receive this error: 0x801c03f2.
 The message says it all: The device is not (yet) found in Azure Ad.

-When you are 100% sure the rds/terminal server is in the azure ad connect scope and the sync was successful and it is still showing the error above…. have patience.
+When you are 100% sure the rds/terminal server is in the Azure Ad connect scope and the sync was successful and it is still showing the error above…. have patience.
 Sometimes it can take some time before the device certificate arrives at the device.
-The certificate is needed for authentication and the PRT.
+This device certificate is needed for authentication and the PRT.

-If you want to read some more information about this certificate, I created a blog about it some time ago.
+If you want to read some more information about these kinds of certificates, I created a blog about it some time ago.

 Of course, when you want to speed things up a little bit you could also try to execute the dsregcmd /join in a system context